bmrb-io/BMRB-API/README.md

 The formats available are:

 * `json` - The default format.
 Returns the entry in JSON format.
 [Example](http://webapi.bmrb.wisc.edu/v2/entry/15000)
-* `nmrstar` - The response is still JSON but the entire entry is returned as one large text string rather than JSON.
-[Example](http://webapi.bmrb.wisc.edu/v2/entry/15000?format=nmrstar)
 * `rawnmrstar` - The entry is returned in pure NMR-STAR format.
 There is no wrapping JSON.
 If you need to fetch a large number of NMR-STAR entries in text form you may be better served getting them from the [FTP site](http://www.bmrb.wisc.edu/ftp/pub/bmrb/entry_directories/).
 [Example](http://webapi.bmrb.wisc.edu/v2/entry/15000?format=rawnmrstar)